it176131/it176131.github.io/_posts/2025-01-18-recent-posts-action.md

 and mentioned that I was trying to add my most recent blog post to my GitHub profile using a custom GitHub action and workflow.
 I'm happy to share that after a couple of weeks, I figured it out. 😎

-Rather than walk through all the struggles I experienced, I'll give a high level overview of what I have now, and how everything interacts with each other.
+I won't bore you with every struggle I experienced.
+Instead, I'll share what files I had to create, how they interact with each other from a high level, and then give a (mostly) line-by-line breakdown of the important stuff.

 # The files
 To keep things organized,